- Publication 908 - Introductory Material

 Court-established receiverships sometimes arise in connection with bankruptcies.
 Certain court-established receiverships should be treated as qualified settlement funds ("QSFs") for purposes of IRC section 468B and the underlying Treasury Regulations.
 QSFs are required to file an annual income tax return, Form 1120-SF, U.S. Income Tax Return for Settlement Funds.
 More information about QSFs may be found in Treasury Regulation sections 1.468B-1 through -5.

-The determination of the proper amount of tax due for a tax year begins with the bankruptcy estate's filing of Form 1041, and the individual debtor's filing of Form 1040, or for bankrupt entities filing Forms 1065, 1120, or 1120S.
+The determination of the proper amount of tax due for a tax year begins with the bankruptcy estate's filing of Form 1041, and the individual debtor's filing of Form 1040 or 1040-SR, or for bankrupt entities filing Forms 1065, 1120, or 1120S.
 After a return is filed, the IRS will either accept the return as filed or select the return for examination.
 Under examination the IRS may redetermine the tax liability shown on the return.
 If the bankruptcy estate or debtor disagrees with the redetermined tax due, the tax as redetermined by the IRS may be contested in the bankruptcy court, or Tax Court, as applicable.
 See Court Jurisdiction over Tax Matters, later.

 Pursuant to Rev. Proc.
 2006-24, 2006-22 I.R.B.
 943, IRS.gov/irb/2006-22_IRB/ar12, as modified by Announcement 2011-77, IRS.gov/irb/2011-51_IRB/ar13, the bankruptcy trustee may request a determination of any unpaid tax liability incurred by the bankruptcy estate during the administration of the case, by filing a tax return and a request for such determination with the IRS.
 Unless the return is fraudulent or contains a material misrepresentation, the estate, trustee, debtor, and any successor to the debtor are discharged from liability upon payment of the tax: